Jbleezy/BO2-Reimagined/README.md

 * Ammo counter no longer shows while scoped on all maps
 * Added round chalk images from Mob of the Dead to all maps
 * Added proper game mode and map name to scoreboard
-* Added icons on scoreboard when player is downed, bled out, in Who's Who mode, in afterlife, or has the meat
+* Added icons on scoreboard when player is down, bled out, in Who's Who mode, in afterlife, or has the meat
 * Changed player name color on scoreboard to match the player's color
 * Moved voice chat icon on scoreboard to the end of the player name column
 * Changed Classic faction color from blue to grey